 Useful and contemporary health information.

-BBC R4 Inside Health with Dr. Mark Porter.
+BBC R4 Inside Health Exercise Special with Dr. Mark Porter.
 An interview with expert NHS consultants on in particular weak muscles being misdiagnosed as ARTHRITIS.
 Aching in the joints is different to pain in the joints and might be an indication of weak muscles rather than joint wear and tear.

 How to Activate Glute Medius